 As a rule, the following documents are required for enrollment - for more information please contact Division I in advance:

-Employees, visiting scholars and enrolled doctoral students will receive an individual user ID from the University Computing Center.
+Employees, visiting scholars and enrolled doctoral students will receive an individual user ID from the University IT.
 The user ID allows you to take full advantage of the world-wide roaming access service developed for international researchers, called eduroam (education roaming) and any online services provided by of the University of Mannheim.
 You will receive your user ID from the Welcome Center upon your arrival.

 As employee or visiting scholar at the University of Mannheim, you will receive a personalized smart card called ecUM (electronic card of the University of Mannheim) upon commencement of your employment or visit.
 The ecUM allows you to make use of several services that you will need often during your stay in Mannheim: